xmeliahmackay/pigLatin/README.md

 ## Specs

+_
+*Application can tell if first letter is a vowel or consonant.
+Input Example: Apple
+Output Example

-_*Words that begin with a vowel add "way" to the end.
+*Words that begin with a vowel add "way" to the end.
 Input Example: Awesome
 Output Example: Awesomeway